compound-finance/compound-finance.github.io/docs/pages/v3/liquidation.md

 function quoteCollateral(address asset, uint baseAmount) public view returns (uint)
 ```

-* `address`:  The address of the asset which is being queried.
+* `address`:  The address of the asset which is being quoted.
-* `amount`:  The amount of the asset to be sold.
+* `amount`:  The amount of the base asset used to purchase discounted collateral, as an integer, scaled up by 10 to the "decimals" integer in the base asset's contract.
-* `RETURN`: No return, reverts on error.
+* `RETURN`: The amount of collateral asset that can be purchased using the base asset, as an integer, scaled up by 10 to the "decimals" integer in the collateral asset's contract.

 #### Solidity